 As community fridges continue to pop up across the nation, Boston residents are coming together to address food insecurity across the city

-Kelly Fleming, Chelsea Henderson, Ivy Saltsman, Taraneh Tabib-Azar
+By Kelly Fleming, Chelsea Henderson, Ivy Saltsman, and Taraneh Tabib-Azar

 On the bustling corner of Centre and Dyer Streets in Jamaica Plain, a brightly painted fridge stands as a symbol of the grassroots battle against food insecurity in Boston.
 Open its doors to find a variety of fruits, vegetables and frozen goods, free for the taking.
 This ultra-local food donation center is part of a growing movement of community fridges, which are often set up by members of the neighborhood with the help of local businesses that supply electricity.
 The community fridge movement picked up momentum during the start of the COVID-19 pandemic, when millions of people across the country lost their jobs and experienced food insecurity for the first time.
 The Jamaica Plain fridge was the first of its kind in Boston and inspired a wave of subsequent fridges across the city.
 The fridge is supported by an enthusiastic team of Boston residents who donate their time through food drop-offs, local business connections, social media design and more.
 Its shelves fill up and empty out every day and night, displaying the level of community support it receives as well as its importance to the food insecure in Jamaica Plain.